kantesilvestrs/credit-suisse-live-order-book/README.md

 ### Notes

 - Any different solutions that I would have implemented (and how) are commented against respective classes, functions in the source
-- I started using `clientId` instead of `userId` from the begining and didn't have time to start refactoring, which should be pretty straight forward with TypeScript
+- I started using `clientId` instead of `userId` from the beginning and didn't have time to start refactoring, which should be pretty straight forward with TypeScript
 - Initially I started out creating a nodejs microservice with `micro` library, but after reading through requirements I settled on just creating a library that is going to be used by UI directly
 - The microservice implementation would have included following:
   - Two builds: